jessepav/lacygoill-wiki-backup/vim/command.md

 An alternation, or a simple bar?
 Answer: it depends.

-In a regex it's an alternation.
+In a regex, it's an alternation.
 In your poorly-defined command, it's a simple bar.

 ---